 Gold Karat Chart - Gold Purity Scale

-The chart below breaks down the gold karat scale, outlining gold percentage purity levels from highest to lowest.
-You can easily see how different karats of gold grade are based on the gold numbers.
-This table is based on 24K being equal to 100% gold purity.
+The following chart provides a clear overview of the gold karat scale, detailing the gold percentage purity levels from highest to lowest, based on 24K representing 100% gold purity.